Pola

 6) Lightness and Humor: Jester.

-This is not an official classification, but a working method that has proven successful for us: You recognize more quickly which fundamental longing your brand satisfies.
+This is not an official classification, but a way of working that has proven successful for us: You more quickly recognize what fundamental desire your brand serves.

-And then there are archetypes that are particularly exciting for purpose brands: The Caregiver (care, responsibility) or the Rebel (against the status quo but with conscience).
-Patagonia is often described exactly like this—rebellious in attitude, caring in motive.
+And then there are archetypes particularly intriguing for Purpose Brands: the Caregiver (Care, Responsibility) or the Rebel (Against the Status Quo, but with Conscience).
+Patagonia is often described exactly this way—rebellious in attitude, caring in motivation.

-Important: You don’t have to decide here yet.
-The quick overview is meant to give you an inner check.
-If you notice while reading that two archetypes immediately attract you, this is often already a hint: One is your core, the other your nuance.
-We'll clarify this systematically in a moment.
+Important: You don't have to decide anything here yet.
+The quick overview is meant to give you an internal comparison.
+If you notice while reading that two archetypes immediately attract you, that's often already a hint: One is your core, the other your nuance.
+We'll systematically clarify that shortly.

 Step 1 Clarify Brand DNA

-When we talk to teams about archetypes, we never start with 'Which role would be cool?'.
+When we talk to teams about archetypes, we never start with "Which role would be cool?"
 We start with what's already there: the DNA.
-Because an archetype that doesn't fit the culture later becomes a costume—and costumes wear poorly in everyday life.
+Because an archetype that doesn't fit the culture will later become a costume—and costumes are hard to wear day-to-day.

-Our tried-and-tested method for this we call internally the Three-Sentence DNA.
+Our pragmatic method for this, which we call the Three-Sentence DNA internally.
 You can use it immediately, without a big setup:

 2) "We do this by…" (your style, your principles)

 These three sentences sound simple, but they are brutally honest.
 And they make archetypes suddenly tangible.
-An example from our work: If a team realizes in the third sentence that they never want to be manipulative, loud, or forceful, the Hero in its aggressive form often falls out.
-If, on the other hand, 'we never do things half-heartedly' comes up, performance and ambition become more likely.
+An example from our work: If a team realizes in the third sentence that it never wants to be manipulative, loud, or pushy, the Hero often falls out in its aggressive form.
+In contrast, if "we never act half-heartedly" emerges, performance and ambition become more likely.

-In practice, this also means: Don’t just write down values, but link them to behavior.
-“Sustainability” as a word is soft.
-“We reduce data volume and focus on minimalist design because digital resources are real” is concrete—and fits directly with our principles at Pola.
+In practice, this also means: Don't just write down values, but link them to behavior.
+"Sustainability" as a word is soft.
+"We reduce data volume and focus on minimalist design because digital resources are real" is concrete—and directly fits our principles as Pola.

-If you have this DNA clean, step 2 becomes easier.
-Because then you're no longer looking for 'the best archetype', but the one that tells your truth the clearest.
+Once you have this DNA cleanly, step 2 becomes easier.
+Because then you're no longer looking for "the best archetype," but for the one that tells your truth most clearly.

 Step 2 Understand Target Audience Emotions

-Archetypes are not a self-description that you write into the brand book.
-They are a relationship decision: Which role do you take in the lives of your people?
+Archetypes are not a self-description you write in the brand book.
+They are a relationship decision: What role do you play in the lives of your people?

-Our second method is therefore an outer perspective, which we constantly use in digital projects: the Moments Map.
-You sketch three typical moments when someone comes into contact with your brand: before the decision, during use, after a problem.
+Our second method is therefore an outsider perspective, which we constantly use in digital projects: the Moments Map.
+You sketch three typical moments when someone interacts with your brand: before deciding, during usage, after a problem.

-Then you don’t ask 'What do they want?' but 'What do they feel?' and 'What are they afraid of?'.
-That's exactly where archetypes emerge.
+Then you don't ask "What do they want?" but "What do they feel?" and "What are they afraid of?"
+It's right there that archetypes arise.

-If people are unsure before buying whether they will be overwhelmed (e.g., with complex software or an educational offer), the longing is often for orientation.
-This draws toward the Sage or Caregiver.
+If people are unsure whether they'll be overwhelmed before purchasing (for example, with complex software or an educational offering), the desire is often for orientation.
+This points toward Sage or Caregiver.

-And if people primarily want to be treated with respect after a problem, 'how we respond' is often more important than 'what we say'.
-This is the moment when archetypes become UX: A Caregiver shows empathy and leads gently.
+And if people want to be treated with respect after a problem, "how we react" often matters more than "what we say".
+That's the moment where archetypes become UX: A Caregiver shows empathy and gently leads.
 A Ruler remains sovereign and clear.
-A Jester relieves tension with warmth and wit—but only if it really fits.
+A Jester eases tension with warmth and wit—but only if it truly fits.

-If you take the Moments Map seriously, it protects you from wishful images.
-Maybe you want to appear rebellious, but your target group seeks security.
-Then you can still be bold—just as a 'protector with attitude', not as 'uproar'.
-It's these nuances that make brands credible.
+If you take the Moments Map seriously, it protects you from wishful thinking.
+You may want to seem rebellious, but your target audience seeks security.
+You can still be bold—just as a "Guardian with Attitude," not as "Chaos."
+Exactly these nuances make brands credible.

-Do you want to clearly define your archetype without clichés?
+Do you want to clarify your archetype without clichés?

 Say Hello